What is The Dutch Defense?

 The Dutch Defence

-The Dutch Defence is an ambitious opening for Black to play.
+The Dutch Defence is an ambitious opening option for Black to play.

 The immediate impression created by 1 …f5 is that is weakens the position of the king.
 This is true: there could well be early mischief on the h5-e8 diagonal if Black plays the opening irresponsibly.
 There is also a potential weakness along the a2-g8 diagonal, especially as the black king usually castles on the kingside.